M. Pokora: Acting career

-In 2011 Pokora voiced Duncan Rosenblatt, the main character of Firebreather, in the French dub of the Cartoon Network movie.
+In 2011, Pokora voiced Duncan Rosenblatt, the main character of Firebreather, in the French dub of the Cartoon Network movie.

 Robin des Bois (2013)

-M. Pokora appeared in the lead role of Robin Hood in the French musical comedy Robin des Bois (full title Robin des Bois: Ne renoncez jamais) that premiered on 26 September 2013 in Palais des congrès de Paris with performances in that venue extending to 10 November 2013.
+M. Pokora appeared in the lead role of Robin Hood in the French musical Robin des Bois (full title Robin des Bois: Ne renoncez jamais) that premiered on 26 September 2013 in Palais des congrès de Paris with performances in that venue extending to 10 November 2013.
 The act then toured all over France.
-The musical, a Gilbert Coullier, Roberto Ciurleo and RDB-P presentation, with musical mise en scène by Michel Laprise and text and music by Patrice Guirao and Lionel Florence is tipped as the musical event of 2013 in France.
+The musical, a Gilbert Coullier, Roberto Ciurleo and RDB-P presentation, with musical mise en scène by Michel Laprise and text and music by Patrice Guirao and Lionel Florence was tipped as the musical event of 2013 in France.

 The soundtrack for the musical was released on Capitol Records / EMI on 22 March 2013 and entered the SNEP official French Albums Chart in its first week of release eventually reaching number 3 and also reaching number 4 in the Belgian (Wallonia) francophone Singles Chart.
 It was released in two versions, the standard edition and the digipack limited edition.

 Two tracks from the album as performed by M. Pokora have been released as singles.
 The first was "Le jour qui se rêve", a solo performance by Pokora, and "À nous", a hit performed by M. Pokora (Robin des Bois), Nyco Lilliu as Frère Tuck (Friar Tuck) and Marc Antoine as Petit Jean (Little John).

 Personal life

 M. Pokora was troubled by the divorce of his parents and remained greatly attached to his mother after the divorce.
 He lived with her in Strasbourg before renting an apartment in Paris.
 His autobiographical song "Sur ma route" co-written by Jack Robinson, M. Pokora and Jordan Houyez from his album MP3 is about his experiences as a child in a broken home.
 He keeps contact with his father, who actively supports him.

 He is an avid football fan and dreamed of a professional football career very early on.
 He is a big supporter of the French football club Olympique de Marseille, and takes part in many football events.

 M. Pokora has been friends for many years with his personal choreographer Hakim Ghorab and his wife Aline and is godfather to their daughter Lola.
 He is also a friend of footballer Djibril Cissé and is godfather to one of his sons.
 He added a tattoo reading X as a tribute to him, because Cissé makes the X sign with his hands every time he scores.
 Cissé carries a similar X tattoo himself.

+On June 29, 2014, during the last performance of Robin Hood show, he formalized his love story with dancer Scarlett Baya.

 Pokora has been in a relationship with Christina Milian since August 2017.
 In January 2020, Milian gave birth to their son.
 In December 2020, a French magazine reported they were married, and that they were expecting a second child.
 In April 2021, they welcomed their second son.